TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-As soon as we enter we see a text that tells us that the website has a sandbox that will allow us to execute javascript code in real time with some limitations:
+As soon as we enter we see a text that tells us that the `website has a sandbox` that will allow us to `execute javascript` code in real time with some `limitations`:

 <br />